 Never go into a negotiation blind.
 Without context, no level of negotiation skills will help you.
 Therefore, know the product, service or whatever the subject of the negotiation may be.

-You want to have prepared yourself by understanding not only what you’ll be negotiating, but who you’ll be negotiating with and what kind of person they are.
+You want to have prepared yourself by understanding not only what you’ll be negotiating, with but who you’ll be negotiating with and what kind of person they are.
 Create a task list of items to research before entering the negotiation, so you’ll have everything covered.
 That way you’ll know how to present a compromise that will appeal to the other person.

 Often, when negotiating, emotions can take over and one can find themselves talking over the other person.
 That sort of aggressive approach is sure to backfire, or at least keep the negotiation heated.
 No one wins in that sort of exchange, and a lot of time will be wasted because of miscommunication.